jessepav/lacygoill-wiki-backup/vim/syntax_hl.md

 If the HG is linked to another, write this in `~/.vim/after/sytax/x.vim`:

-    :hi link xFoo NONE
+    :highlight link xFoo NONE

 If the HG is *not* linked to another, write this instead:

-    :hi clear xFoo
+    :highlight clear xFoo
                      │
                      └ name of the HG to which the item is linked

 ---

 But don't do that:

-    :syn clear xFoo
+    :syntax clear xFoo

 The text could still be highlighted by another item which contains it.
 And the  removal of  `xFoo` could  break other  syntax items  which rely  on its